• Skip to main content

 sum aggregate function 1

-So, if we have to calculate the total salary of instructors each department then the query would be:
+So, if we have to calculate the total salary of instructors in each department then the query would be:

 select dept_name sum(salary) as sum_salary